-Cruise passengers visiting Cowes, Isle of Wight, can select from a wonderful array of land and water-based excursions, organised by the visiting cruise line's shoreside tour services provider.
+Cruise passengers and super yacht visitors coming to Cowes, Isle of Wight, can select from a wonderful array of land and water-based excursions, organised by shoreside tour services providers.

-Some of the current tours on offer to cruise guests are featured in the "Excursions from Cowes
+Some of the current tours on offer to cruise ship and super yacht guests are featured in the "Excursions from Cowes

 " leaflet, available to view as a PDF download and digital flipbook.